 …

 2.2 The case-by-case verification is performed for the assignments submitted under the procedure of No. 9.21.
-This verification consists in determining the distance from the location of a station subject to No. 9.21 to the border of a neighbouring country.
+This verification consists in determining the distance from the location of a station subject to No. 9.21 to the border of a neighbouring country*.
 In case this distance is shorter than the respective coordination distance, the administration of this neighbouring country is identified as affected.

 Reason: to clarify the application of the term “neighbouring country” given that it refers to all countries lying within the coordination distance defined in the Rules of Procedure, not only those that share land or maritime borders.